 Although software tools such as Wrightsoft can make sizing and Manual J calculations far easier in determining capacity of equipment, the fact that equipment is manufactured only in set intervals and the contractor may see something site specific to influence his final decision, still makes HVAC equipment sizing an imperfect science.
 We do not consider these results to be a strong indicator of installed unit sizing problems.
 In examining several of these over- and under-sized units, it was apparent that some contractor judgment was used in determining the final unit size needed, based on the nature of the ductwork observed, home shading, and home tightness, among other factors.

-Process Findings
+Market Research Findings

-The process evaluation sought especially to understand the factors that households consider when deciding whether to replace their CAC, with particular emphasis on why more households were not using the early replacement rebate.
+The market research sought especially to understand the factors that households consider when deciding whether to replace their CAC, with particular emphasis on why more households were not using the early replacement rebate.
 This section seeks to provide some insight into the factors that participants consider regarding CAC replacement.
 As mentioned in the Methods section, significant differences are noted as the letter (in superscript) corresponding with the subgroup with which a significant difference was detected.
 Subgroup letters are displayed in the table headings.

 Factors (including Efficiency) Customers Consider for CAC Replacement